London dealer specializing in 18th-century British and European paintings (2,900 photographs)

 Photos of American painting and sculpture from the New York gallery, transferred from the Frick Art Reference Library (17,900 photographs)

-New York dealer who focused primarily on French impressionist paintings and drawings (1,400 photographs)
+New York dealer who focused primarily on French impressionist paintings and drawings (1,417 photographs) More

 Select images from the New York dealer specializing in old master works of art (15,442 photos, clippings and negatives).